It is a common practice to keep something that belongs to a dead relative/friend/lover/etc as a means to remember them.

 - In The Reconstruction, a grieving widow has a heated argument with her teenage daughter because she washed her deceased father's clothes, the last place on Earth with his scent.

 - Inverted in Pan's Labyrinth.
 Captain Vidal keeps his late father's broken pocket-watch on him at all times as a memento.
 His father had smashed it against a rock in his dying moments so his son would "know when a real man died."
 Captain Vidal spends the movie constantly tinkering with it and keeping it in perfect working order.
-Interesting in that the inversion is shown as something evil people do.
+Interesting in that this inversion is shown as something evil people do.

 - An episode of True Blood featured the main characters puzzling over whether they should eat, keep or simply throw out a cake made by a recently deceased, still in the fridge.